IIIF/api/source/auth/2.0/index.md

 ### 7.1.
 Authorization Flow Algorithm

-A resource may have multiple probe services, and a probe service may have multiple Access services.
+A resource may have multiple probe services, and a probe service may have multiple access services.
 The same access service (e.g., a login page) may be shared by multiple probe services.
-Each access service must have one associated token service, and may have one associated Logout service.
+Each access service must have one associated token service, and may have one associated logout service.
 While multiple probe services per resource and multiple access services per probe service are not likely to be common, clients should be able to interact with multiple services.

 A token service is _associated with_ a probe service if that probe service's `service` property includes an access service whose `service` property includes the token service (i.e., the probe service is the grandparent of the token service).